Mathematical Economics

 Offered Either Fall or Spring; Lecture hours:3

 History of health care delivery and financing in the United States and introduction to and evaluation of current topics in health policy.
-Prerequisite: ECON 101 or ECON 103 or permission of the instructor.
+Prerequisite: ECON 101 or permission of the instructor.
 First- or second-year standing, others by permission.

 ECON 241.
 Econometrics.
 1 Credit.